Have you always wanted to see the Holy Land?

 What does the price of the trip include?

-The price is all-inclusive, air from Los Angeles and includes a chartered bus ride from CEBC’s parking lot.
+The price for the Israel portion of the trip is $4895, with a $100 discount if we bring 40+ travelers (maximum is 52).
+This priceis all-inclusive, air from Los Angeles and includes a chartered bus ride from CEBC’s parking lot.
 All taxes and tips are included in the price.
 The optional insurance package is $240 and is HIGHLY recommended.

 Space on this trip is limited–A $500 nonrefundable deposit is required to sign up, with the rest is due at the end of December.

 Maranatha Tours has been guiding trips to the Holy Land since 1974.
 This is a Christian company and they do everything right!
 If you would like more information about this trip, you can contact them by phone at 602-788-8864.
-Ask for Shay, as she is our rep. Also feel free to write Eric at eric at mrm dot org
+Tell them you are signing up for the February 2018 Apologetics Study Bible Tour to the Holy Land with Eric Johnson.
+For more information, feel free to write Eric at eric at mrm dot org